-The Accessible Information Standard aims to ensure that patients (or their carers) who have a disability or sensory loss receive information they can access and understand, for example in large print, braille or via email, and professional communication support if they need it, for example from a British Sign Language interpreter.
+The accessible information standard aims to ensure that patients or their carers who have a disability or sensory loss, receive information that they can access and understand.
+For example, in large print, braille or via email and professional communication support if they need it, for example from a British Sign Language interpreter.

-Should you have any requirements or know of a patient who needs support please let the Practice know and we will help provide support.
+Should you have any requirements or know of a patient who needs support, please contact the practice and we will help provide support.